Chocolate Protein Brownies

 Thanks to Lo-Dough's low carbohydrate and high fibre - these will fit your macro's perfectly, not spiking the carbs but giving you enough fibre to satiate your hunger when you are reaching out for a sweet treat.
 The mix is made with 40g of melted, high quality dark chocolate and some added cocoa, so you know it's going to hit the spot taste-wise.

-Protein powder has a tendency to dry recipes out, so by keeping these brownies deliberately undercooked and soft in the middle, it goes some way getting around this problem and giving you a satisfying mouth-feel.
+Protein powder has a tendency to dry recipes out, so by keeping these brownies deliberately undercooked and soft in the middle, it goes some way to getting around this problem and giving you a satisfying mouth-feel.

 If you don't require the added protein and you are looking for the original brownie recipe, click here.